Nicnl/darq_ultrawide_resolution_editor/README.md

 ## Does it works well?

 Here's the official stance from the developper:
-_'After some more testing we've discovered that widescreen aspect ratio introduces a few gameplay-related issues.
-We might revisit this after launch and release a patch that allows for 32:9.'_
+_`After some more testing we've discovered that widescreen aspect ratio introduces a few gameplay-related issues.
+We might revisit this after launch and release a patch that allows for 32:9.`_

 Please keep in mind that this tool only modifies the resolution of the save file.
 It doesn't attempt to fix any gameplay-related issues, so you might encounter some.